Healthdirect Free Australian health advice you can count on.

 Good hygiene is one of the most important ways to help prevent colds and flu.
 You can ensure good hygiene by:

-• washing your hands regularly with soap and water, particularly after touching your nose or mouth, after using the toilet, and before handling food
+• Washing your hands regularly with soap and water, particularly after touching your nose or mouth, after using the toilet and before handling food.

-• sneezing and coughing into your elbow or a tissue (then throwing the tissue away immediately and washing your hands)
+• Sneezing and coughing into your elbow or a tissue (then throwing the tissue away immediately and washing your hands).

-• cleaning surfaces such as your computer keyboard, telephone and door handles regularly to get rid of germs
+• Cleaning surfaces, such as your computer keyboard, telephone and door handles, regularly to get rid of germs.

-• not sharing cups, plates and cutlery
+• Not sharing cups, plates and cutlery.

 Resources and support

-Learn more about colds and flu here.
+Learn more about colds and flu.

-If you are feeling concerned about any symptoms of a cold or flu then see your doctor.
-If you would like to speak to a registered nurse, call healthdirect on 1800 022 222, 24 hours a day, 7 days a week (known as NURSE-ON-CALL in Victoria).
+If you are feeling concerned about any symptoms of a cold, see your doctor.
+You can also call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
+A registered nurse is available to speak with 24 hours a day, 7 days a week.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: April 2022
+Last reviewed: April 2024

 Back To Top